-Moreover, Seneca advises all those facing severe hardships to realize that God considers them brave because he only sends such hardships to brave folks.
+Seneca advises all those facing severe hardships to realize that God considers them brave because he only sends such hardships to brave people.
 For as he writes, ‘Why is it that God afflicts the best men with ill health, or sorrow, or some other misfortune?
 For the same reason that in the army, the bravest men are assigned hazardous tasks.’

 Fathers, as Seneca writes, ‘ensure their sons wake up early, and they never allow them to be idle during holidays, they draw from them sweat and sometimes tears’ because they want them to gather true strength that will enable them to handle what’s waiting for them in the future.